“Ask not what your country can do for you, ask what you can do for your country.”

 Find Ideas for Presentations

 Stuck for a presentation topic?
 You can go online for archives of great quotes to spark ideas.
 One source is Quotabulary, a site that provides quotes to match almost anything that’s going on in.
 From famous and funny quotes to inspirational, sassy, and sad, you’ll find words of wisdom (our humor) to make your presentation just a little brighter.
-Another source is BrainyQuote.
+Another source is Brainyquote.
 This site organizes by topic, by author and new authors in the news.
 Some other sites include Keepinsiring.me and Wisdomquotes.

 Of course, Steve Jobs was listed, and in going through all the great quotes he’s credited with, here is one that surely could be the inspiration for a presentation: